Moran's I

 - \(S_0\) is the sum of all spatial weights, \(S_0 = \sum_{i=1}^N \sum_{j=1}^N w_{ij}\).

 To see why this is the case, consider the expression \((x_i - \bar{x}) (x_j - \bar{x})\) in the above formula.
 If \(x_i\) and \(x_j\) are similar and far from the mean, then this product will be large and positive.
 If they are dissimilar (in particular, if one is well above the mean and one is far below) then this product will be large and negative.
-Note that Moran’s I depends strongly on the calculation of \(w_{ij}\), which represents the spatial relations of the bins.
-A large value \(w_{ij}\) indicates that bins \(x_i\) and \(x_j\) are close spatially.
+If \(x_i\) and \(x_j\) are both similar to the mean, then this value would be small.
+Note that Moran’s \(I\) depends strongly on the calculation of \(w_{ij}\), which represents the spatial relations of the bins.
+A large value \(w_{ij}\) indicates that bins \(i\) and \(j\) are close spatially.

-In this case, let us zoom in on the tumor cells in the CRC dataset:
+For this example, let us zoom in on the tumor cells in the CRC dataset:

 # Subset to tumor P5CRC bins